June 22, 2021

 About the National Elevation Data Strategy

 The National Elevation Data Strategy aims to increase high-resolution elevation data coverage for Canada and improve accessibility to the products.
-Collaboration is a key factor to the success of the Strategy.
-Data is thus acquired by multiple projects from different partners.
-The HRDEM product is part of the CanElevation Series created in support of the National Elevation Data Strategy.
+Collaboration with various partners is a key factor in the success of the Strategy, both to release existing data and to acquire new LiDAR data across the country.
+The HRDEM and HRDEM Mosaic products are part of the CanElevation Series created in support of the National Elevation Data Strategy.

-Legend: HRDEM coverage map as of August 2019
+Legend: HRDEM coverage map as of June 2021